 - Experienced Linux engineers and application developers who want to create their own packages for openSUSE

 - Corporate Linux experts, who regard openSUSE as the distribution that consistently delivers the latest Linux packages to the community in a stabilized integrated build

 Current Linux users and others interested in getting started with Linux can visit openSUSE.org to download the recent official release of openSUSE.
 More technical users who wish to participate directly in the development of openSUSE will can download the current developer build of the distribution and submit bugs and patches through Bugzilla.
 Less technically advanced people can do other things, perhaps act as an openSUSE Ambassador.

 Generally, no. No registration is required for software, source code downloads, enhancement requests in openFATE or participation in mailing lists.
 However, registration is required to submit bug reports or patches.

 How is the openSUSE project organized and managed?

 Today the openSUSE Guiding principles describe the goals of the openSUSE project and how it is driven.
-An openSUSE Board consisting of Novell employees and community members was setup to lead the overall project. openSUSE Members are specifically acknowledged contributors who have brought a continued and substantial contribution to the project (browse member list), who enjoy some perks and will elect the next openSUSE board.
+An openSUSE Board consisting of SUSE employees and community members was setup to lead the overall project. openSUSE Members are specifically acknowledged contributors who have brought a continued and substantial contribution to the project (browse member list), who enjoy some perks and will elect the next openSUSE board.